mhausenblas/sdx/README.md

 # Seamless Developer Experience

-This is a prototype of a command line tool called `kube-sdx` which enables you to automatically switch between different Kubernetes clusters and continue your work uninterrupted.
+This is a prototype of a command line tool called `kube-sdx` (seamless DX) which enables you to automatically switch between different Kubernetes clusters and continue your work uninterrupted.

 ## Prerequisits